ataylor89/diary/amc/amc12-2003-problem1.md

 If you walk into a room, you can say, "I count zero books."

-If you want into a second room, and you see books on the shelf, you can say, "I count ten books."
+If you walk into a second room, and you see books on the shelf, you can say, "I count ten books."

 So is zero a counting number?
 I think it is...